Read about our update schedules here.

 - Documentation for configuration and customizations involving AI functionality contains a thorough description of all process logic and is stored in a central location that is accessible by legal teams or auditors

-- Models that drive predictions and recommendations are clearly documented, including any applicable data segments
+- Models that you build or bring to Salesforce are clearly documented, including any applicable data segments

-- Conversation logic and chatbot messages are thoroughly documented
+- Conversation logic and agentic conversations are thoroughly documented

 - Processes are in place to monitor your organization's AI models for data drift, changes in fairness and bias scores, accuracy, and robustness